Add a Groundplex

 Example: Test-10k

-Important: You must stop the Snaplex nodes before updating the environment value.
-You cannot update the environment value if nodes are running in the Snaplex.
-Download the configuration file for each node and restart the nodes for the environment value to take effect.
+Important: For existing Snaplexes, stop the nodes before updating the Environment value.
+Download the installation package and restart the nodes for the Environment value to take effect.

 Version